 Auditing a Class With the consent of the instructor, registered students and interested individuals are permitted to audit classes.
 Arrangements are made directly with the faculty member under the rules the faculty member may establish, and those auditing ordinarily do not participate in discussions, exams, or written papers.
 The instructor is not obligated to devote time to the work of individuals not officially enrolled in the class.
 All persons auditing are required to abide by University policies and campus regulations.
 The cost to audit a course is 20% of the listed course price.
 Currently enrolled undergraduate students who are taking a full-time course load may audit a course at no additional charge.
 Credit by Examination Credit by examination is intended for students who study the course material on their own and then petition for credit by examination when they are prepared.
 With the faculty's approval and concurrence by the Registrar, a currently enrolled and registered student, in good academic and financial standing, may use this petition.
+A student may petition for credit by exam for no more than 1 class per quarter, and no more than 3 classes towards a degree.
 Upon passing the exam, the student will receive equivalent credits for the intended course.
 The intended course will be recorded on the transcripts with a mark designating it was completed by exam and the credits received do not factor into the GPA.
 Credit by examination may not be used to repeat a grade of D, F, or W. Furthermore, it cannot be used to repeat a C grade at the graduate level.
 There is a \$100 Fee for each Credit by Examination Petition.
 Additionally, a part-time student who, by registering to take a course credit by examination, surpasses the number of units allowed for part-time status must pay fees as a full-time student.
 The student must retrieve an "Application for Credit by Examination" form from the Registrar's Office.
-The Application for Credit by Examination must be filed with the Registrar's Office by the add/drop deadline of the guarter the course is offered.
+The Application for Credit by Examination must be filed with the Registrar's Office by the add/drop deadline of the quarter the course is offered.
 Final Examinations Final examinations may be required in courses.
 All students are required to take the final exam on the date published in the course syllabus.
 Faculty members will not administer a Final Exam to a student at another time unless the student formally requests an alternate testing time.
 The request must be made to the course faculty member who will present the request to the Faculty Senate for a decision.
 Retention of Examination Papers Faculty are required to retain examination papers for at least one full quarter following the final examination period, unless the papers have been returned to the students.
 Independent Study The purpose of an Independent Study Course is to provide junior, senior, and graduate students with the opportunity to pursue, for academic credit, course material not covered in any approved JPCatholic Catalog course.
 Each Independent Study Course is awarded three units and up to nine (9) Independent Study credits may be granted towards graduation requirements.
 An Independent Study Course: